Ask just about anyone what their goals are, and you’ll find a big one at the top of many lists: “I need to get more organized!”

 Platforms: Android, iOS, Windows

-More of a specialized scheduling tool than a conventional calendar app, Calendly is great for business owners who need to organize their hiring process.
+More of a specialized scheduling tool or recruiting software than a conventional calendar app, Calendly is great for business owners who need to organize their hiring process.
 It synchronizes with all the calendar apps listed above and then some, integrating interviews into your schedule automatically as soon as they're booked.
+The scheduling for recruiting challenges we've grown to expect become a thing of the past.

 The app's interface is bright and minimal, making use of clean lines and rounded graphics for a modern look that still feels fun.
 Calendly lets prospective hires choose their own interview times and dates after you put your availability into the app so there are no conflicts with your existing schedule.